 For now, suffice it to say that apart from the value estimates offered by “specialists” in the art market, there may be other reasons that particular Van Gogh, Modigliani, or Basquiat went for more money than the artists ever saw in their lifetime, let alone imagined – reasons that can only be discerned using technical divination.
 Formations in traditional art are usually more distinct than those occurring in contemporary or abstract works.
 But with practice and a keen eye, one may become quite proficient in spotting the hidden chart formations.
 And with a wild imagination, one can deduce rather quickly if the work in question will have any lasting monetary value.
 And isn’t that what art collecting is really all about?

-In the above example, we see an oldish type painting showing some strange characters who seem completely detached from each other, let alone reality, much like many politicians.
+In the adjoining example, we see an oldish type painting showing some strange characters who seem completely detached from each other, let alone reality–much like many politicians.
 When we overlay a few support and resistance lines onto the painting, we can easily make out a possible Head and Shoulders formation at play.
 This is the dominant pattern for this work.
 With practice, however, one may be able to discern not only the dominant chart pattern that a painting or sculpture may offer, but also other patterns within the larger patterns that may be present simultaneously – adding to the fun.

 A quick analysis of the pattern shown in the image above presages a possible settling of value at the stream level or perhaps at the lower peacock level.
 Either way, it would be more advantageous if the Head and Shoulders were inverted, which would portent an increase in price.
 And although we make no predictions, this clue suggests that it might be more judicious to hang the painting upside down (an inverted Head and Shoulders) in order to realize its maximum investment potential.